AdaDINO: Context-Adaptive DINO-Distilled Vision Foundation Models for Efficient Open-Vocabulary Edge Inference

-\Cref{tab:recall_prompt} shows the average recall and precision for each LLM prompt used in scene-aware class name filtering in ADE20K~\cite{zhou2019semantic}.
+\Cref{tab:supp_filter_quality} shows the average recall and precision for each LLM prompt used in scene-aware class name filtering in ADE20K~\cite{zhou2019semantic}.
+The manager is designed as a conservative vocabulary filter rather than an object detector: removing a class that is actually present hurts far more than retaining an extra plausible one, so the prompts deliberately prioritize recall over precision.
+Its benefit comes from removing semantically incompatible labels and resolving dataset-specific ambiguity, not from pinpointing exactly the objects in the image.
 Top-$k$ methods exhibit high precision but low recall by being over-aggressive in filtering, while Gemini-2.5 achieves high recall but low precision by being over-conservative, leaving too many irrelevant classes remaining.
 Both lead to poorer end-to-end performance in open-vocabulary segmentation compared to GPT-5, but still provide slight end-to-end improvements over the non-LLM baselines, such as DINO.txt~\cite{jose2025dinov2}.